JPLee01/pandas-project/README.md

 <img align="left" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Histrogram%20Comparing%20the%20Frequency%20of%20Petal%20Length%20of%20Each%20of%20the%20Species.png"> <img align="righ" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Histrogram%20Comparing%20the%20Frequency%20of%20Petal%20Width%20of%20Each%20of%20the%20Species.png">

 ####  Observations
-As seen from the above Plots there is a concentration and overlap of the species within the Sepal Length (4-8 Cm) and Sepal Width (2-4.5 Cm) Histograms.
-However in the Petal Length and Width Histograms it can be seen that there is a differentiation between the Setosa species and the Versicolor and Virginica species.The Setosa species in the Petal Length and Width are concentrated is smaller size (Cm) than the other two species.
+As seen from the above plots there is a concentration and overlap of the species within the Sepal Length (4-8 Cm) and Sepal Width (2-4.5 Cm) histograms.
+However in the Petal Length and Width histograms it can be seen that there is a differentiation between the Setosa species and the Versicolor and Virginica species.The Setosa species in the Petal Length and Width are concentrated in smaller size (Cm) than the other two species.

 ####  Creation of Histograms complete with Density Plot Comparing the Sepal Length/Width and Petal Length/Width of Each of the Species
-Similiar to the above, the following histograms compare the Sepal Length/Width and Petal Length/Width of each of the Species with the addition of a Density Plot overlaid.
+Similiar to the above, the following histograms compare the Sepal Length/Width and Petal Length/Width of each of the species with the addition of a density plot overlaid.

-A Density Plot is a smoothed, continuous version of a histogram estimated from the data.
-The Density Plot is a variation of a Histogram that uses kernel smoothing to plot values, allowing for smoother distributions by smoothing out the noise.<sup>[9](#myfootnote9)</sup>
+A density plot is a smoothed, continuous version of a histogram estimated from the data.
+The density plot is a variation of a histogram that uses kernel smoothing to plot values, allowing for smoother distributions by smoothing out the noise.<sup>[9](#myfootnote9)</sup>

-An advantage of Density Plots is that due to thier shape the peaks help display where values are concentrated.Also they're better at determining the distribution shape because they're not affected by the number of bins used (each bar used in a typical histogram).<sup>[10](#myfootnote10)</sup>
+An advantage of density plots is that due to thier shape the peaks help display where values are concentrated.
+Also they are better at determining the distribution shape because they are not affected by the number of bins used (each bar used in a typical histogram).<sup>[10](#myfootnote10)</sup>

-To create a histogram complete with Density Plot comparing the Sepal Length/Width and Petal Length/Width of Each of the Species the following code is executed:
+To create a histogram complete with density plot comparing the Sepal Length/Width and Petal Length/Width of each of the species the following code is executed:
 ```
 sns.distplot(SetosaData.sepal_width, label="Setosa")
 sns.distplot(VersicolorData.sepal_width, label="Versicolor")